ChanChuanYi/Distributed_File_System/README.md

 * Client:
 Client concurrency is not implemented.
 User can only enter next command after the previous command finishes.
 * Server:
-FTP server can accept multiple connection and the same time.
+FTP server can accept multiple connection a the same time.
 However, it can only receive next command until the previous one is done, which means "ABOR" cannot abort current file transmission.